York College Central Atrium Roof Repairs

 Outwood Grange Academy is one of the largest secondary schools and sixth forms in England.
 In recent years, the Academy has seen major redevelopment work improving the grounds, buildings and facilities to accommodate its burgeoning pupil population and update the aging estate.

-Bowman Riley Architects has worked with Outwood Grange for over five years providing consultancy services to survey the school estate, undertake access audits and upgrade existing facilities.
+Bowman Riley has worked with Outwood Grange for over five years providing consultancy services to survey the school estate, undertake access audits and upgrade existing facilities.
 In 2011, we designed the 2000m² sports hall, gymnasium and fitness suite.

 HML Head Office – North Yorkshire